skydoves/sandwich/README.md

   // handle the case when the API request gets a success response. override suspend fun onSuccess(apiResponse: ApiResponse.Success<T>) = success(apiResponse)

-  // skip //
+  // ... //
 ```

 ### Global operator
-We can operate an operator globally on each `ApiResponse` using the `SandwichInitializer`.
+We can operate an operator globally all `ApiResponse`s in our application using the `SandwichInitializer`.
 So we don't need to create every instance of the Operators or use dependency injection for handling common operations.
-Here is an example of handling globally about the `ApiResponse.Failure.Error` and `ApiResponse.Failure.Exception`.
-We will handle `ApiResponse.Success` manually.
+Here is an example of handling a global operator about the `ApiResponse.Failure.Error` and `ApiResponse.Failure.Exception`.
+In this example, We will handle `ApiResponse.Success` manually.

 #### Application class
 We can initialize the global operator on the `SandwichInitializer.sandwichOperator`.
 It is recommended to initialize it in the Application class.